-To perform a VUQ analysis, the quantity (or quantities) of interest (QOI) and the system parameters (scenario, model, numerical) that have a first order impact on the QOI are identified.
-In this experimental dataset, the QOIs all relate to heat flux: wall temperature, heat flux measured by narrow-angle radiometers, and wall heat flux.
+To perform a VUQ analysis, the quantity (or quantities) of interest (QOI) and the system parameters (scenario, model, numerical) that have a first order impact on the QOIs are identified.
+In this experimental dataset, the QOIs relate to heat flux: wall temperature measured by thermocouples, and heat flux measured by narrowangle radiometers.
 For this initial analysis, a two-parameter study was selected due to constraints of time and computer resources.